 Turkey is an ally of Qatar, which sits on opposite sides with the Persian Gulf nations of Saudi Arabia and UAE in the recent Gulf crisis.
 When the crisis started in June 2017, Somalia could not pick one of its allies over the other.
 Somalia had offered to mediate the crisis.
 The country also did not want to compromise its already compromised security further.
 Somalia chose to sit on the fence, to the discomfort of the two Gulf countries, and their allies.
 UAE, meanwhile, continued to engage with Somaliland, an autonomous region in northern Somalia, without consulting Somalia.
 During the 2017 Somalia presidential elections, Turkey and UAE supported different candidates.
 Turkey, with its ally Qatar, supported political Islamists allied to Somalia’s immediate former President, Hassan.
 UAE supported non-Islamists allied to Somalia’s former Prime Minister, Omar Sharmarke.
 The northern part of Somalia is predominantly inhabited by Isaaq clan, is no longer part of Somalia.
 It seceded in 1991 and became Somaliland, with its capital in Hargeisa.
 Somaliland’s president, Musa Bihi Abdi, was elected in November 2017.
 Even though Somaliland has a territory and elected leaders, it does not have full recognition as a State.

-Al-Shabaab, also known as Harakat al-Shabab al-Mujahidee, entered Somalia’s political scene in 2006.
+Al Shabab, also known as Harakat al-Shabab al-Mujahideen, entered Somalia’s political scene in 2006.
 The aim of the group is to transform Somalia into a fundamentalist Islamic State.
 It endeavors to not only occupy territory but also ensure strict adherence to Islamic law.
 Not all Somalis support this idea.
-The group has since terrorized the people of Somalia as well as citizens of its neighbouring countries especially Kenya.
+The group has since terrorized the people of Somalia as well as citizens of its neighboring countries especially Kenya.

-This year, Somali elected a president; al-Shabaab threatened his life before he was sworn in.
-On the day of the swearing in ceremony, three people (including two school children) were killed in a mortar attack a few meters from where Farmajo was.
-Al-Shabaab claimed responsibility.
-Since then, al-Shabaab has continued to carry out attacks within and outside Somalia.
-The most recent and notable attack involved a truck bomb that killed more than 500 people, and injured more than 400 others in October 2017.
+This year, Somali elected a president; al Shabab threatened his life before he was sworn in.
+On the day of the swearing-in ceremony, three people (including two school children) were killed in a mortar attack a few meters from where Farmajo was.
+Al Shabab claimed responsibility.
+Since then, al Shabab has continued to carry out attacks within and outside Somalia.
+The most recent and notable attack involved a truck bomb that killed more than 500 people and injured more than 400 others in October 2017.
 The fact that the Somalia government is not fully in charge in certain rural areas complicates Farmajo’s quest for stability.
 Insecurity exacerbates the effects of drought and famines on the people and their livelihoods.